-Hunting is permitted in ten specific Corps of Engineers managed areas provided that the hunter has an Allatoona Lake Hunting Permit and a valid hunting license in the state of Georgia.
-Corps of Engineers permit holders must only use weapons allowed in each area.
+Hunting is permitted in 10 specific US Army Corps of Engineers-managed areas provided that the hunter a valid hunting license in the state of Georgia.

-Hunting or shooting less than 500 feet from any structure is prohibited anywhere on the Allatoona Lake Project including structures in closed parks.
+Hunting with or shooting a firearm less than 600 feet from any structure is prohibited anywhere on the Allatoona Lake Project including structures in closed parks.
 Overflow vehicle parking areas will remain open and may be used by hunters so long as they do not block gates or park in a road right of way.

 Wildlife Management Area

-To apply for a Corps of Engineers hunting permit contact the Allatoona Lake Project Management Office at (678) 721-6700.
+To apply for a Corps of Engineers Hunting Permit, please visit https://www.recreation.gov/permits/5161616.
+For any questions, contact the Allatoona Lake Project Management Office at (678) 721-6700.
 To report poaching with the Georgia Department of Natural Resources contact 1-800-241-4113.
-For more information about the WMA contact the Georgia Department of Natural Resources, Wildlife Resource Division at (706) 295-6041 or visit: http://georgiawildlife.dnr.state.ga.us.
+For more information about the WMA, contact the Georgia Department of Natural Resources, Wildlife Resource Division at (706) 295-6041 or visit: http://georgiawildlife.com.